 - The Associate in Science in Physical Therapist Assistant program at Hodges University is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE).

 - Accelerated Program that may be completed in two years or less!

 - Receive Hands-on Training in our newly renovated, state of the art Health Sciences facility.

 - Internships at Clinics that provide real-life experience

-- Faculty are well-respected, experienced professionals credentialed, and experienced in their fields of expertise.
+- Faculty are well-respected, experienced professionals credentialed, and accomplished in their fields of expertise.